 A. The El Camino Hospital District (later changed to El Camino Healthcare District) was established to utilize taxpayer dollars to build the hospital.
 Day-to-day operations are paid for by the hospital’s patients and their insurance companies, including various governmental programs such as Medicare and Medi-Cal.
 In the 1980s, the California legislature determined that the District structure made it difficult for Health Care District hospitals to compete effectively with for-profit and nonprofit healthcare organizations, threatening their very existence.
 Therefore, the Legislature enacted Health and Safety Code 32121(p), which gave Health Care Districts the power to engage in certain transactions with a nonprofit corporation.The District Board exists to protect the community’s assets and make sure the taxes are being used to create the healthiest environment for the community, while the Hospital Corporation Board oversees the day-to-day operations of the nonprofit, 501(c)(3) hospital.

 Q: Can the hospital be sold if all five District Board members are not on the Hospital Board?

-A: No. The District Board retains its reserved rights.
+A: No. The District Board retains its reserved powers.
 A vote of the District Board is required to approve the disposition of all or substantially all of El Camino Hospital’s assets or to approve a merger or dissolution of the hospital.
 As well, sale of 50% or more of El Camino Hospital assets requires District voter approval per California Health and Safety Code Section 32121.7.

-A: Yes, board meetings and committee meetings will remain open to the public.
+A: Yes, board meetings and committee meetings are open to the public.
 Meeting agendas and packets are available in advance on both the hospital and district websites.
 Board meetings are open to the public, include an opportunity for public comment, and are live-streamed through a link on the hospital and district websites.
 For more information visit the El Camino Hospital website and the El Camino Healthcare District website.